ltelab/disdrodb/docs/source/quick_start.rst

 To facilitate the creation of the DISDRODB Configuration File, you can adapt and run in python the following code snippet.
-Please note that on Windows, these paths must end with ``"\DISDRODB"``,  while on Mac/Linux they must end with ``"/DISDRODB"``.
+Note that on Windows paths must end with ``\DISDRODB``, while on macOS/Linux they must end with ``/DISDRODB``.

 .. code:: python